 - Most events will be composed of a single cohort.

 - Single events with more than one cohort will consider additional timetabling measures at peak periods.

 - All Coordinators will be trained on the K-12 Protocols, submit their proposals for approval, and practice precautionary measures applicable to the learning event.

-- Visitors will be admitted on a limited basis as needed and will be required to complete the health questionnaire and share contact information.
+- Visitors will be admitted on a limited basis as needed and will be required to complete the health questionnaire and share contact information, and wear a mask.

 - Parents are requested to drop off and pick-up their child(ren) outside the premises in assigned areas as directed by the Coordinator, remaining physically distant from other family units.

 - Teachers will attempt to provide maximum ventilation to rooms by opening doors and windows when possible.

 - Where numbers warrant, students may gather outside in designated spaces with their cohort supervised by HCOS Personnel, with staggered entry and exit times.

 - If there are questions or concerns to discuss with the Coordinator or Teacher, rather than entering the facility please arrange to meet via Zoom or email outside of class time unless urgent.